nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

   [Chota](https://jenil.github.io/chota/) to get you started.
 See [Accelerated News](https://github.com/PublicisSapient/accelerated-news) for an example.
+- Note that the Inter font and Chota should be loaded in `/public/index.html`.
+  Also, Storybook should load them for your stories to work correctly.
+This is done in `.storybook/preview-head.html`.
+Look at Accelerated News to see how this is done.
 - If you decide to use Chota, then remove all the CSS in `/styles/main.css` that is generated ny the template, because it interferes with Chota.
 Instead, use the `main.css` from accelerated-news as your starting point.